clijda/courseradatacleaning/README.md

   - merge subjects, activity labels and activity descriptions with the train and test datasets
   - merge training and testing datasets
 * Subset data to only keep the Mean and Std features
-* Create datset that collects the averages of all features per subject and activity
+* Create dataset that collects the averages of all features per subject and activity
 * Write the 2 resulting datasets (TidyData & AvgData) to csv files